dbdq/microsoft_decoding/README.md

-# Microsoft Brain Decoding competition
-## First Prize award
+## My approach to Microsoft Brain Decoding competition - First Prize award

 **How to run**